Cumberland Township in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is September 10, 1862.

 Location.
-39° 48.224′ N, 77° 14.076′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
+39° 48.224′ N, 77° 14.076′ W. Marker is near Round Top, Pennsylvania, in Adams County.
+It is in Cumberland Township.
 Memorial is on Hancock Avenue, on the left when traveling north.
 Located on the south part of Cemetery Ridge in Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.